sguduguntla/NBA-Timeout-Classification/README.md

 **Presented by: Sriharsha Guduguntla, Chinmay Gharpure, Jai Sankar**

 In Phase 1, we completed a challenge to calculate the offensive ratings for every NBA player in the 2018 NBA Playoffs.
-For Phase 2, we authored a 2-page research proposal for the model.
+For Phase 2, we authored a 2-page research proposal ([Link to paper](https://bit.ly/2n2FXGw)) for the model.
 For Phase 3, we built the classification model and presented it at the NBA Hackathon 2019 Conference in Secaucus, NJ.

 # Phase 3 - Classification Model